 This fascinating technology was designed by California-based artist Nate Siggard, who worked with a team of experts in various fields to create his unique and personalized augmented reality tattoos.
 Using an app called SkinMotion, users upload a recorded audio message in a clip to an online server.
 They then have their personalized soundwave tattooed on their skin by a certified Skin Motion artist.
 The resulting tattoo can be scanned with the app and the audio clip replayed.
 Other Skin Motion users can scan your tattoos and hear your audio clips, making your tattoos a visual and auditory statement.
 Popular choices for a Soundwave Tattoo include recordings of a loved ones voice or a favorite song.

-Mankind has been inscribing ink in its skin over the past 5,000 years of recorded history, and is far more than a passing fad or trend.
+Mankind has been inscribing ink in its skin over the past 5,000 years of recorded history, and tattoos are far more than a passing fad or trend.
 The idea that an integral part of our past is quickly becoming our future is a fascinating reciprocal relationship.
-It all seems so fitting that one of the innovations of our past once considered savage or barbaric is not only a mainstream part of culture around the world, but it is soon to become a symbol of the synthesis between the ancient and the brand-new.
+It all seems so fitting that one of the innovations of our past, once considered savage or barbaric, is not only a mainstream part of culture around the world, but it is soon to become a symbol of the synthesis between the ancient and the brand-new.
 Perhaps one day, not inking your skin will be the cultural taboo, rather than the other way around.

 Do you want to learn more about tattoos?
 How about becoming a professional tattoo artist?
-The Academy of Responsible Tattooing inspires, educates, and empowers artists who embody excellence in the tattoo industry worldwide, and with that, revolutionizes the possibilities and opportunities for artists to achieve total fulfillment, freedom, and financial abundance, worldwide.
+Body Art & Soul Tattoos inspires, educates, and empowers artists who embody excellence in the tattoo industry worldwide, and with that, revolutionizes the possibilities and opportunities for artists to achieve total fulfillment, freedom, and financial abundance, worldwide.